-- Identify the different positions available to trained jewelry professionals, outline the personal and professional characteristics of successful jewelry workers, and describe typical job responsibilities, including the special ethical considerations in this field.
+- Outline the personal and professional characteristics of successful jewelry workers and describe typical job responsibilities, including the special ethical considerations in this field.

 - Describe the distinctive characteristics of different jewelry-making materials, including gems and other stones, precious metals, alloys, and nonmetallic materials.

 - Explain the basic principles governing the design and production of jewelry items.

 - Identify and describe the equipment and tools used to make and repair jewelry and identify the retailers and wholesalers from which such items may be obtained.

 - Identify and describe both basic and advanced techniques used to make jewelry.

 - Describe how to develop your signature look and cohesive brand, identify how to promote and sell your work through photography, advertising, and creative displays, and identify how to prepare to sell at craft fairs and trunk shows.

 - Identify the importance of ergonomics while working at your bench and recognize ways to maintain and increase your creativity.